folio-org/folio-install/runbooks/single-server/README.md

 sudo apt-get -y install okapi
 ```

-Note that there is some risk in this, as the latest Okapi release may not have been tested with the rest of the components in the Q2-2019 release.
+Note that there is some risk in this, as the latest Okapi release may not have been tested with the rest of the components in the quarterly release.

 ### Mainbar: Continue configure Okapi